-At its core, saving money is about shifting work from today to the future.
+At its core, saving money is about shifting labor from today into the future.
 When we save, our goal is to consume that value later—whether on groceries, healthcare, or travel—so that we don’t have to keep working indefinitely.
 Put simply, assuming no inflation, investments, or other financial factors, we spend 30–50 years of our working lives stockpiling cash so that one day, we can spend it when we aren’t earning it.
 Let me be very clear: you save money to convert extra work today into less work tomorrow.

 From an economic perspective, saving is the process of moving our excess production—the value we create but do not immediately consume—from the moment of its creation to a point in the future.
 Historically, this could have meant farming extra land to feed an additional child, ensuring that when you grew old and weary, there would be extra hands to work on the land.
 From this self-interested perspective, raising an extra child was effectively an early form of a "retirement plan."